wswartzendruber/hlg-tools/README.md

 Regarding the first point above, PQ video streams are typically mastered for a viewing environment of just 5 nits.
 Any increase in ambient lighting causes the displayed image to appear darker than originally intended.
-This inherently limits what environments a PQ video can be watched in.
-Another way to look at this is that the viewer is expected to accommodate what is being shown.
+This inherently limits what environments a PQ video can be viewed in.
+Another way to look at this is that the viewer is expected to accommodate the presentation.

 Regarding the second point above, PQ is inherently difficult here because nothing about the signal data indicates how SDR downconversion should be handled.
 This is necessary because